johnegnatis/Basketball-Statistics-League-Manager/README.md

 [XAMPP for PHP host](https://www.apachefriends.org/download.html)

-## Steps
+## Steps to setup development enviroment
 1. Install all the prereqs.
-2. Pull the repository, type 'npm install' and 'npm start' to start the frontend.
+1. Pull the repository, type 'npm install' and 'npm start' to start the frontend.
 You should only need to do 'npm install' on startup.
-3. The files in the folder "php-files" are to be copied into the XAMPP htdocs.
+1. The files in the folder "php-files" are to be copied into the XAMPP htdocs in a folder named 'nba'.
+This is important so that the frontend can connect to the backend.
-4. Setup MYSQL server (Use the same DB username/password for simplicity).
+1. Setup MYSQL server (Use the same DB username/password hardcoded in php files for simplicity), and import mysql dump folder found in 'database-dump'.
+I suggest using MySQL Workbench.
-5. Import mysql dump folder.

-## Attribute:

-- edit by Yana Marudova from <a href="https://thenounproject.com/browse/icons/term/edit/" target="_blank" title="edit Icons">Noun Project</a>